Ask Amma

 Texture should be like a thick batter or wet dough.
 Scoopable but not easily pourable.

 I think this would have made 2 dozen muffins but I ended up making 1 dozen regular, 2 dozen mini and still had batter, which I then pushed out into a small square dish and baked that too like a mini banana bread.
 That stayed in the oven longer, probably 40-45 minutes.
-That is all that is left at this point so I will try to take a picture of that.
-Actually I will try to repeat this and take pictures as I go along next time.

 Leave a comment